hardcamls/zprize/msm-overview.md

 * [Results](msm-results.html)
 * [Building, Testing and Benchmarking](msm-test.html)

-We possible improvements on our work in the following page.
+Some possible improvements on our work are noted here.

 * [Future Work](msm-future-work.html)